 The Loving Branch of Hickory Creek was named after the original settlers

 owning the property at head of this watershed.
 Abraham R Loving moved to Texas in

 1847 from California, Missouri with his wife Susan and son Jesse.

-The family's final resting place is the IOOF cemetery
+The family is buried in the IOOF cemetery

 The Dallas Daily Hearld was full of the events of the summer of 1878.

 During the months of May and June 1878,